-US Department of State as well as all Russian Consulates in the US will be closed on Friday, July 3, for Independence Day.
+US Department of State as well as all Russian Consulates in the US will be closed on Monday, September 7 in observance of Labor Day.
 Please, make your travel plans accordingly.
 Travel safe!

 Please note that due to ongoing changes at the Russian